 6) Upgrade Your Spanish Roof Tiles With Handcrafted Details

 High quality Spanish clay roof tile manufacturers offer handcrafted detailing that replicate historic tiles.
-Shown throughout this post are Redland roof tiles specified with a sandcast texture, with a thumb-butt front edge detail.
+Shown throughout this post are Redland roof tiles, specified with a sandcast texture and a thumb-butt front edge detail.

-In this photo you can see the subtle randomness to the tile color blends, and staggering of the tiles.
-Also, the surface texture of the Redland rustic mud wash.
+In this photo you can see the subtle randomness to the tile color blends, and the random staggering of the tiles.
+Also, the surface texture of the Redland rustic mud wash finish.

 7) Classic Santa Barbara Roof Details